-- Package proceeds may not be used for purposes such as: - Real estate speculation. - Land acquisition, including other expenditures such as the purchase of real property. - Projects that would involve the use of pesticides. - Projects that involve tobacco, gambling, or casinos. - Projects that use persistent organic pollutants (POPs). - For the complete list see the Supplemental form 1 in Annex 1.
-Application Content and Application Form - The MSMEs will apply for AR grant and Sub-loan or WC Sub-loans through the PFIs, either attending to the physical branch/subsidiary or online, using the standard PFI loan application process and a supplemental form provided by the project covering environmental, social and procurement requirements under the Project.
-See annex 1 and 2 for further information.
+- Package proceeds may not be used for purposes such as: - o Real estate speculation. - o Land acquisition, including other expenditures such as the purchase of real property. - o Projects that would involve the use of pesticides. - o Projects that involve tobacco, gambling, or casinos. - o Projects that use persistent organic pollutants (POPs). - o For the complete list see the Supplemental application form in Annex 1. - The MSMEs will apply for AR grant and Sub-loan or WC Sub-loans by providing the required documents and a supplemental form provided by the project covering environmental, social and procurement requirements under the Project.
+See annex 1 for further information.